menu icon

 • 1 medium potato peeled and cubed

-• 1 block extra-firm tofu drained, pressed and cubed
+• 1 block extra-firm or firm tofu drained, pressed and cubed

 • 8 oz green beans